Military reports 24 more COVID-19 cases | Yonhap News Agency

 Military reports 24 more COVID-19 cases

-Of the new cases, 19 are from the Army, three from the Air Force and two from the Marine Corps.
+Of the new cases, 15 are from the Army, four from the Marine Corps, four from units under the direct control of the defense ministry, and one from the Navy.

 colin@yna.co.kr